MeLikeyCode/pomodoro/README.md

 A distraction-free pomodoro timer that helps you stay focused.
 - runs in the system tray
 - shows notifications when its time to work or take a break
-- plays study/work music in the background (no browser/music player winows or even an internet connection needed while you work anymore) (TODO: this feature is not done yet)
+- plays study/work music in the background (no browser/music player winows or even an internet connection needed while you work anymore)
 - keeps track of time worked (and time spent taking breaks) in a *local* log file so you can see your habbits

 Installation is easy, just download the installer (see [releases](https://github.com/MeLikeyCode/pomodoro/releases) or [click here](https://github.com/MeLikeyCode/pomodoro/releases/download/v1.0.0/install_pomodoro.exe)) and run it.